radicle-dev/radicle.xyz/_posts/2025-08-11-canonical-references.md

 ## A Quick Guide to Canonical Reference

 As alluded to above, we need three values to specify a rule for a canonical reference.
-We need a reference the rule applies to, a set of allowed `did:key`s, and a `threshold`.
+We need a reference the rule applies to, a set of allowed DIDs (currently alwyas `did:key`s), and a `threshold`.
 These three values form a canonical reference rule.
 In fact, we can generalise the reference value to use a Git reference pattern[^3] .